Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 kids plaza osaka science in japan

-Kids can learn about fluid dynamics by rotating levers, pushing pumps, or going underneath a clear plastic dome and watching how water travels through a huge interactive display.
+Kids can learn about fluid dynamics at the Pump Playground by rotating levers, pushing pumps, or going underneath a clear plastic dome and watching how water travels through a huge interactive display.

-There is an area that introduces elements of nature that have actual insects, turtles, and small freshwater fishes that kids can look at, as well as a cave-like structure that kids might enjoy exploring (my daughter was too scared to go inside and screamed if even I tried to take a peek).
+There is an area called Small Science Lab that introduces elements of nature that have actual insects, turtles, and small freshwater fishes that kids can look at, as well as a cave-like structure that kids might enjoy exploring (my daughter was too scared to go inside and screamed if even I tried to take a peek).
 Kids can also do activities like matching tails to fish.

 In the からだ図鑑 (Picture Book of the Body) area, kids can see life-size illustrations of all the vessels, muscles, and bones that comprise the human body, as well as put together a skeleton.